 - Follow Threads – Follow Threads are where you leave a link to your social media profile that you want people to follow.
 It could be Instagram, Twitter, Facebook, Pinterest, etc.

-- Pinterest Repin Threads – Pinterest Repin Threads are where you leave a link to a pin you want others to Repin.
+- Pinterest Repin Threads – Pinterest Repin Threads are where you leave a link to a pin that you want others to Repin.

 Before you join any Share Threads, make sure you read the rules.
 Many Share Threads require you to stay on someone’s link for a certain amount of time, as this can help your bounce rate.